 How to import and organize your customer list

 Your email list is your most valuable marketing asset.
 But if it’s disorganized, outdated, or poorly structured, you’re leaving money on the table.
 A well-organized contact list lets you send targeted messages that get better results.

-This guide walks you through everything you need to know about importing and organizing your customer list, from gathering contacts to creating useful segments.
+This guide walks you through everything you need to know about importing and organizing your customer list, from gathering contacts to creating useful lists.

+How to import and organize your customer list